 - 6.1 Consultation on Planning Policy Documents takes place during a series of key stages as the document develops.
-Different types of Planning Policy Documents will have different mechanisms used for community involvement at various stages, including at the preliminary plan survey stage.
-Details of the timetable for these consultations are set out in the Local Development Scheme, which is also subject to a community engagement process. - 6.2 Planning Policy Documents are prepared in accordance with the Regulations alongside the Planning and Compulsory Purchase Act 2004, the National Planning Policy Framework and the National Planning Practice Guidance. - 6.3 The Stafford Borough Community Compact stipulates that there should be a minimum consultation period of 12 weeks for new policies and services that are being introduced.
+Different types of Planning Policy Documents will have different mechanisms used for community involvement at various stages. - 6.2 Planning Policy Documents are prepared in accordance with the Regulations alongside the Planning and Compulsory Purchase Act 2004 and the National Planning Practice Guidance. - 6.3 The Stafford Borough Community Compact stipulates that there should be a minimum consultation period of 12 weeks for new policies and services that are being introduced.
 However, in line with the Town and Country Planning Regulations (2012), the Borough Council is required to consult for a minimum period of 6 weeks.
 To ensure that consideration is given to the Compact, the Borough Council will extend the period of consultation where necessary i.e. during holiday periods to ensure that those who are required to respond have sufficient time to do so. - 6.4 The key stages in preparing different Planning Policy Documents and when you can get involved at each stage is set out below.